Enola Holmes (film): Plot

 Enola decides to find Tewkesbury again, to save him from Linthorn.
-She visits the Tewkesbury estate to learn more, meeting Tewkesbury's grandmother the Dowager.
-Meanwhile, Mycroft has Inspector Lestrade of Scotland Yard search for Enola Holmes.
+She visits the Tewkesbury estate, where she meets Tewkesbury's grandmother, the Dowager.
+Mycroft has Inspector Lestrade of Scotland Yard search for Enola Holmes.

 Enola finds Tewkesbury selling flowers in Covent Garden and warns him of Linthorn.
-Taking him to her lodgings, she is caught by Lestrade and imprisoned in Miss Harrison's finishing school by Mycroft.
-Sherlock visits her and admits he is impressed by her detective work.
+Taking him to her lodgings, she is caught by Lestrade, and Mycroft forces her to go to Miss Harrison's finishing school.
+Sherlock visits Enola and admits he is impressed by her detective work.
 Tewkesbury sneaks into the school and they escape together, stealing Miss Harrison's motor car.
 Enola decides they must go to Basilwether Hall and face Tewkesbury's uncle, who she has deduced was trying to kill him.

 The estate is seemingly deserted, but Linthorn ambushes them.
 Enola trips him using jujitsu, causing a fatal head injury.
-Tewkesbury's grandmother is revealed as Linthorn's contractor.
-As a staunch traditionalist, she did not want him to take his father's place in the House of Lords and vote for the Reform Bill.
-She shoots Tewkesbury, but he survives, having hidden a plate of armor under his clothes.
+Tewkesbury's grandmother is revealed to have hired Linthorn.
+As a staunch traditionalist, she did not want Tewkesbury to take his father's place in the House of Lords and vote for the Reform Bill.
+She shoots him, but he survives, having hidden a plate of armor under his clothes.
 Sherlock arrives at Scotland Yard, where Lestrade informs him of Enola's actions as they plan to have the Dowager arrested.

 Enola shares a tearful goodbye with Tewkesbury.
 She eavesdrops on a meeting between Sherlock and Mycroft, where Sherlock suggests becoming her guardian.
 Upon returning to her lodgings, Enola finds Eudoria waiting there.
 She explains why she had to leave, and why she must leave again, but she is impressed by what Enola has become.
 Enola has found her purpose—she is a detective and a finder of lost souls.